Epidemiology Faculty Research

 • Mechanisms linking the menopausal transition, sex hormones, lipids, ectopic fat deposition, and subclinical measures of CVD;

-• Aging including the study of risk factors and sequelae of frailty, physical and cognitive disability;
+• Aging including the study of risk factors and sequelae of frailty, physical and cognitive disability in women;

 • Studies of key outcomes in older women including fractures, CVD, falls, cancer and mortality;